contao/docs/docs/manual/guides/deployer.en.md

 Make sure to adjust the host configuration (see the [Documentation][2]) and repository URL as required.

 The deployment with Git repo has some downsides, though.
 First, you always need to have your local files committed and pushed.
-Second, in case your SSH clients do not support agent forwarding, your remote site needs to have read-access on Git repository, which requires storing the HTTPS credentials or configuring SSH.
+Second, in case your SSH environments do not support agent forwarding, your remote site needs to have read-access on Git repository, which requires storing the HTTPS credentials or configuring SSH.
 Therefore, another favored approach is to use `rsync` instead of Git to deploy the project.